shopsys/shopsys/docs/cookbook/dumping-and-importing-the-database.md

 ```sh
 phing db-wipe-public-schema
 ```

+!!! danger
-**Warning: This command wipes everything in `public` database schema (i.e. you will lose all application data)!**
+    **This command wipes everything in `public` database schema (i.e. you will lose all application data)!**

+!!! hint
-*Note: In this step you were using Phing target `db-wipe-public-schema`.
+    In this step you were using Phing target `db-wipe-public-schema`.
-More information about what Phing targets are and how they work can be found in [Console Commands for Application Management (Phing Targets)](../introduction/console-commands-for-application-management-phing-targets.md)*
+    More information about what Phing targets are and how they work can be found in [Console Commands for Application Management (Phing Targets)](../introduction/console-commands-for-application-management-phing-targets.md)

 Then you can import the dump:
 ```sh